 Years ago we were moved by seeing an exhibition by Ahae, staged in a purpose built temporary pavilion close to the Orangerie in Paris.
 (Click here).
 The show consisted of a selection made from apparently 1 million images taken over a year through a single window of one property in rural South Korea.
 Subsequently huge scandal developed around “Ahae” – who he was, the validity of his work, and his other business and religious activities, which I’ve written about before on these web pages, but there’s also a detailed biography of him on line.
 (Click here).But the concept of observing nature from a single vantage point over a long time frame has always appealed to me.
 This is partly what has driven me to keep writing and photographing for this blog and website, since I began it in the spring of 2011.

 Fiona’s inspired idea for how to close the open-to-the-air window space I’d always imagined in my one and only back of an envelope (since lost) design for the hut, has created many options for framing and enjoying these views.
-It was a great project for problem solving, as the construction progressed, and particularly satisfying (never having done anything like this before) to flex the 5 mm roof ply internally and get it to fit the roof ribs so easily.
+Building the hut was a great project for problem solving as the construction progressed, and particularly satisfying (never having done anything like this before) was flexing the 5 mm roof ply internally and getting it to fit the roof ribs so easily.

-Finally, early in 2019 we commissioned the excellent local firm Cariad glass, of Llandysul, to make us 4 stained glass, leaded light shades for the 4 small corner LED lights, to complete the design of the hut.
+Finally, early in 2019 we commissioned Chris and Justine, from the excellent local firm Cariad glass, of Llandysul, to make us 4 stained glass leaded light shades for the 4 small corner LED lights, themed on the four seasons, to complete the design of the hut.
 Click here for Cariad’s website, or here to read a bit more about how they did it.